vrwaingankar/TimeSeries_DataAugmentation/README.md

 - In this tutorial, we explore time series augmentations using the TSGM library.
 - The goal is to produce additional samples that can improve downstream tasks.
 - Gaussian noise augmentation adds random noise to time series, making models more robust.
-- Shuffling features is useful for multivariate time series with invariant feature permutations.
+- Shuffling features are useful for multivariate time series with invariant feature permutations.
 - Slice and shuffle augmentation cuts and shuffles time series segments.
 - Magnitude warping changes the magnitude of each sample in a time series.
 - Window warping speeds up or slows down selected windows in time series data.